Sign In / Sign Out

 - Map and Locations

-When you apply to Arizona State University, you will be asked to indicate your intended major
+When you apply to Arizona State University, you will be asked to indicate your intended major.
+Please select dance or dance education.

-** You must have applied to ASU before you begin the application to Interview Day, but you do not need to be admitted through ASU Undergraduate Admissions prior to submitting your Dance Interview Day Application.
+** You must complete Step 1 and submit the ASU undergraduate admissions application before you begin the dance application.
+You do not need to be admitted through ASU Undergraduate Admissions prior to submission.
 Full admittance to ASU is required before an applicant is eligible to enroll as a BFA Dance Major. **

-- Complete a 250-word essay answering the below question.
-The essay should be written in a word processing program that allows you to grammar and spell check your work.
-Then, you will copy and paste this into the online application.
+- Essay: Complete a 250-word essay answering the question below.
+The essay should be written in a word processing program that allows you to grammar and spell check your work and should be uploaded into your dance application as a PDF document.

-- First-time dance applicants: The School of Film, Dance and Theatre's dance program revolves around the notion of fostering and nurturing creativity.
+- First-time dance applicants: The dance program revolves around the notion of fostering and nurturing creativity.
 This central principle informs all areas of practice and is supported by a core set of values - humanity, leadership, reflection, and context.
 Describe why these core values are important to dance and how you hope to develop as a student at ASU.

 - Re-interviewing applicants: Describe what you have done to develop yourself and your movement/creative practice since your last interview (identify workshops attended, ASU classes, master classes, key experiences etc.) and address the core values of the program as detailed above.

-- We require at least two letters of recommendation (1 technique, 1 academic) from an instructor or someone with whom you have had professional and/or artistic interaction.
+- Letters of recommendation: provide contact information for 2 references.
+At least two letters of recommendation (1 technique, 1 academic) from an instructor or someone with whom you have had professional and/or artistic interaction.
 Do not submit letters from relatives or close friends.
-Letters of recommendation must be written on official school or company letterhead and emailed directly from the recommending party to Nora Cherry, coordinator of recruitment and admissions, at firstname.lastname@example.org.
-Please copy Keith Thompson, assistant director of dance, at email@example.com.
+Letters of recommendation must be written on official school or company letterhead.

-Participant (and parent/guardian, if under 18) must complete and sign the ASU Release, Indemnity and Assumption of Risk form via the DocuSign links in the online dance application.
+- Interview day risk release form: you (and parent/guardian, if under 18) must complete and sign the ASU Release, Indemnity and Assumption of Risk form via the DocuSign links in the dance application.
+NOTE: For in-person auditions only.
+Not required for virtual.

 - Presentation of solo: The solo should demonstrate the interviewee’s current interests in dance and be no more than three minutes in duration.
-If using music, please bring music on a phone with an appropriate audio adapter (if needed).
+If using music, please bring music on a phone with an appropriate audio adapter (if needed), for in-person only auditions.

 - Completion and presentation of a creative task: The creative task is a prompt that will be given to interviewees at the start of the day.
 Interviewees will be asked to make something in response to the prompt to share, and there’s no right or wrong way to approach this.
 Applicants may work alone, with a partner, or in groups, with or without accompaniment, and in any form they wish.